-Please note: All South Dakota Department of Labor and Regulation offices will be closed Thursday, Dec.
-25 and Friday, Dec.
-26 for the Christmas holiday.
+Please note: All South Dakota Department of Labor and Regulation offices will be closed Monday, May 30 in observance of Memorial Day.

 The mission of the South Dakota Cosmetology Commission is to ensure the health and safety of our citizens as they use cosmetology, esthetics and nail technology services.

 Online Licensee Services

 Before logging on to renew your license using our new online system, please visit our Renewals Web page for important information to remember.

 The Commission ensures the health and safety of citizens by: